A short review on the maximum clique problem algorithms with classical, AI, and quantum methods: Classical algorithms for MCP

 CliSAT utilizes a constructive, $n$-ary branching approach, progressively constructing a clique by adding vertices one by one in a recursive manner.
 Within this context, $\hat{C} \subseteq \mathcal{V}(G)$ represents the clique linked to a specific branching node, comprising vertices included in $\hat{C}$ during previous branching steps.
 Additionally, each branching node corresponds with a subproblem graph $G'$, encompassing vertices that can be individually added to $\hat{C}$.
 Throughout its operation, CliSAT monitors the current best solution, referred to as $C_{inc}$.
 The lower bound, denoted as $lb$, is the size $|C_{inc}|$ of this solution.
 When a larger clique is identified during branching, signified by $|\hat{C}|>lb$, both $C_{inc}$ and $lb$ are updated.
 Post execution, $C_{inc}$ represents the maximal clique in $G$.
-The main idea of the branching scheme is to partition the vertex set of the subproblem graph $G'$ into two groups: i) the branching set $B$ and ii) the pruned set $P$ -- based on \cite{iet:/content/books/10.1049/pbpc024e_ch6, SZABO2018118}.
+The main idea of the branching scheme is to partition the vertex set of the subproblem graph $G'$ into two groups: i) the branching set $B$ and ii) the pruned set $P$ -- based on ref.\cite{iet:/content/books/10.1049/pbpc024e_ch6, SZABO2018118}.

 Given the definition of $P$, at least one vertex from $B=\mathcal{V}(G')\setminus P$ is required to enhance the incumbent solution $C_{inc}$.
 Consequently, branching on vertices in $P$ at a certain node is unnecessary, leading the algorithm to backtrack when $B$ becomes empty.
 Once the pruned and branching sets are established, CliSAT executes a $|B|$-ary branching, generating a new branching node for each vertex in $B$ by including it in the current subproblem clique $\hat{C}$.
-They also as use strong incremental upper bounds for constructing the set $P$ as discussed in previous works like \cite{li2018incremental,li2018new, san2015infra}.
+They also use strong incremental upper bounds for constructing the set $P$ as discussed in previous works like ref.\cite{li2018incremental,li2018new, san2015infra}.

-Finally, let us list some notable algorithms to complement the above detailed ones.
-An early algorithm from Balas and Yu \cite{Balas1986} was mostly unnoticed due to its complexity, but contained many ideas that are very important nowadays.
-From recent years we can mention algorithm by Konc and Janežič \cite{Konc2007}, and another from Tomita \cite{tomita2017efficient} that take more conservative approach.
-An especially interesting approach of russian doll technique was presented by \"Osterg\aa rd \cite{Ostergard2002}.
-Although scarce and considered extremely hard for combinatorial optimization some examples of parallel algorithms were also published.
-Depolli et al \cite{Depolli2013} used shared memory parellelization up to 24 cores, while Zavalnij \cite{Zavalnij2015} used distributing parallelization up to 512 cores.